The Battle of the Sexes

-An alien landing on earth for the first time may easily form the opinion that the larger male of our species is biologically superior to the female.
+An alien landing on earth for the first time may easily form the opinion that the male of our species, being larger, is biologically superior to the female.
 But on closer inspection, he would find that biological advantages and disadvantages are more or less equally distributed between the sexes:

 1M.
 Men are physically stronger than women, who have, on average, less total muscle mass, both in absolute terms and relative to total body mass.
 The greater muscle mass of men is the result of testosterone-induced muscular hypertrophy.
 Men also have denser, stronger bones, tendons, and ligaments.

 1W.
-But women produce more antibodies and at a quicker rate than men, and have more white blood cells.
-For these reasons, they develop fewer infectious diseases and succumb for shorter periods.
+Women produce more antibodies and at a quicker rate than men, and have more white blood cells.
+For these reasons, they develop fewer infectious diseases and when they do, they succumb for shorter periods.
 Man-flu is not a myth!

 2W.
-But women have a lower blood pressure than men, and, at least prior to the menopause, are less likely to suffer from potentially deadly cardiovascular diseases.
+Women have lower blood pressure than men, and, at least prior to menopause, are less likely to suffer from potentially deadly cardiovascular diseases.

 4M.
 It has been suggested that the variance (or spread) in IQ scores is greater in men.
 If this is true, there should be more men than women with an exceptionally high IQ.

 4W.
-But at the other end of the spectrum there should also be fewer women than men with learning difficulties.
+At the other end of the spectrum there should also be fewer women than men with learning difficulties.

 5W.
-But women can actually give birth.
-By virtue of carrying two X chromosomes, they are also much less likely to suffer from X-linked recessive disorders such as colour blindness, haemophilia, and Duchenne muscular dystrophy.
+Women can actually give birth.
+By virtue of carrying two X chromosomes, they are also much less likely to suffer from X-linked recessive disorders such as color blindness, hemophilia, and Duchenne muscular dystrophy.

 6M.
 Men are taller than women, by an average of about 15cm or 6 inches.
 The average adult man in America is 175.8cm tall, versus 162cm for the average adult woman.

 6W.
-But women live longer than men, most likely because they engage in fewer risky activities.
+Women live longer than men, most likely because they engage in fewer risky activities.
 This gap in life expectancy has been closing in developed countries, where men have abandoned hard physical labour and women have begun to engage in risky activities such as smoking and binge drinking.